Donald MacGillivray: Career

-Donald MacGillivray was the only colonial administrator who openly discussed Malaya's independence with the Malays.
+MacGillivray was the only colonial administrator who openly discussed Malaya's independence with the Malays.
 He served Malaya from 1954 until 1957.
 After celebrating Malaya's independence (Hari Merdeka), MacGillivray was accompanied by the Yang Di-Pertuan Agong of Malaya and his consort, together with Malaya's first prime minister, Tunku Abdul Rahman to board the plane in Sungai Besi Airport.
-MacGillivray also served as the Chairman of the State Council of British Colony of Kenya, which has five European and six Non-European members.
-This is almost similar with what he chaired during his administration in British Malaya, where a Legislative Council for the Federation of Malaya was formed, with appointed local and European council members.
+MacGillivray also served as the Chairman of the State Council of British Colony of Kenya, which then had five European and six Non-European members.
+This was almost similar with what he chaired during his administration in British Malaya, where a Legislative Council for the Federation of Malaya was formed, with appointed local and European council members.
 On 5 August 1957, he signed the Federation of Malaya Agreement, 1957.

 In 1960, he was appointed to the Monckton Commission to review the constitution of the Central African Federation.

 He died on 24 December 1966 at Nairobi Hospital, after a long illness.